Prospect Hill (New South Wales): Heritage listing

 As at 19 February 2001, the Prospect Hill area had state significance due to its unique combination of significant landscape feature, potential archaeological site, and association with important historical phases.
 As a dolerite outcrop rising to a height of 117 m AHD, Prospect Hill is a rare geological and significant topographic feature providing expansive views across the Cumberland Plain.
 The site is significant as a major reference point for early explorers from 1788, and as the site of a number of the earliest farms in New South Wales, which were established in 1791.

 Prospect Hill is also associated with Aboriginal frontier warfare during the early days of the colony, and as the site of one of the first Aboriginal/ European reconciliation meetings held in 1805 involving Samuel Marsden and Prospect Aboriginal groups.

-Through its ongoing pastoral and rural use, the site has the potential to provide archaeological evidence of early farming practice and settlement.
 The landscape of Prospect Hill is likely to be one of the only remaining areas of rural land within the local and regional area that has retained its long-term pastoral use since the earliest days of the colony.